Avalon Airport: Freight facilities

 The most notable freight operations include the Australian Grand Prix, Supercars and Superbikes, plus some specialist charters including livestock race horses, fresh produce, military hardware, touring rock bands.
-The airport can facilitate loads on all aircraft types from the Airbus 380 series down, with equipment available to load via the main deck, lower deck, nose or tail end of the Aircraft, with a maximum lift of 16 tonnes.
-It has three dedicated freighter parking positions: Two on its Eastern and one on the Northern Freighter Aprons.
+The airport can facilitate loads on all aircraft types from the Airbus 380 series down, with equipment available to load via the main deck, lower deck, nose or tail end of the aircraft, with a maximum lift of 16 tonnes.
+It has three dedicated freighter parking positions: Two on its eastern and one on the northern freighter aprons.

 Aircraft heavy maintenance

 Avalon Airport has six hangars in total: 55000 m2 of hangar space, including three Boeing 747 hangars.
-Three of these are customised B747 hangars that were used by Qantas.
-The Qantas Engineering maintenance facility commenced operations on 13 May 1998.
+Three of these are customised Boeing 747 hangars that were used by Qantas.
+The Qantas Engineering maintenance facility opened on 13 May 1998.
+It closed in March 2014.

-It was also responsible for the Qantas Group's aircraft commercial project work, including cabin reconfigurations and refurbishment.
+It was also responsible for the Qantas's aircraft commercial project work, including cabin reconfigurations and refurbishment.

-The Avalon Maintenance Facility was the first in Australia to develop and carry out a program for converting B737-300 passenger aircraft to freighters for Australian Air Express operations and was responsible for the modification of the new Premium Economy product for Qantas' B747-400 fleet.

-In 2012, Qantas announced that it would phase out operations at Avalon Airport, making the hangars available for other businesses.

 Airlines and destinations

+The following airlines operate scheduled flights at Avalon Airport: